Thích Quảng Đức: Day of the act

-On 10 June 1963, U.S. correspondents were informed that "something important" would happen the following morning on the road outside the Cambodian embassy in Saigon.
+On 10 June 1963, US correspondents were informed that "something important" would happen the following morning on the road outside the Cambodian embassy in Saigon.
 Most of the reporters disregarded the message, since the Buddhist crisis had at that point been going on for more than a month, and the next day only a few journalists turned up, including David Halberstam of The New York Times and Malcolm Browne, the Saigon bureau chief for the Associated Press (AP).
 Quảng Đức arrived as part of a procession that had begun at a nearby pagoda.
 Around 350 monks and nuns marched in two phalanxes, preceded by an Austin Westminster sedan, carrying banners printed in both English and Vietnamese.
 They denounced the Diệm government and its policy towards Buddhists, demanding that it fulfill its promises of religious equality.
 Another monk offered himself, but Quảng Đức's seniority prevailed.